bbc/nmos-web-router/src/ips-nmos-api/README.md

 The API is ready to use with the following todos to be todone:
 * data consistent with the rest of the data -> currently random data is just random
 * update unit tests -> only testing the Stub API as the HTTP API would require a consistent HTTP connection for any meaningful test (otherwise you are testing you can stub HTTP requests...)
+* make node work behind a proxy -> currently this will not work from node behind a proxy, it will work in a browser because the browser should have proxy configuration sorted.
+Get working with axios and rig up the serve.js to be correct